versiobit/better-i18n-for-svelte/README.md

 	<p><I18n name="description" /></p>
 </I18nPage>
 ```
-The `id` is the file path of this component in your GIT repository.
+The `id` should be the directory path of this component within 'src/routes'.
 Thus, the id stays the same for each language variant of the page.

 ## Customization